 The only place that sells alcohol (expect for bars and restaurants) is the state monopoly Systembolaget.
 The stores close early on Saturdays and stay closed on Sundays.
-The legal age limit is 20 and make sure you bring an ID.
-(Beers and cider with less than 3,5 % alcohol can be purchased in regular grocery stores).
+The legal age limit is 20 years, and make sure you bring an ID.
+(Beer and cider with less than 3.5 % alcohol can be purchased in regular grocery stores.)

 Tipping is optional, but appreciated in restaurants.
-It’s common to add 5-10 per cent on the food bill or round up the amount.
-Taxi-drivers will appreciate a small tip too, but it’s normally not needed in hotel unless you receive extra-ordinary treatment.
+It’s common to add 5–10 per cent on the food bill or round up the amount.
+Taxi-drivers will appreciate a small tip too, but it's normally not needed in a hotel, unless you receive extra-ordinary treatment.